MarcWeber/dummy/README.md

 ==========================

 goals:
+* cross platform & cross language
 * putting *YOU UNDER CONTROL*
 * each package is "responsible" on its own thus it documents what in needs to be compiled & run.
 * implement solver which gets the job done reasonably well.
 * directly install from github / bitbucket if repositories ship recipes
 * introduce global package database for search and attaching information
-* cross platform
-* cross language
 * be as simple as driving a car
-* deterministic / reproducable
+* deterministic & reproducable & secure, thus chrooted builds if supported by OS
 * for git/mercurial dependencies allow "latest/HEAD", but force devs to also specify a hash known to be working so that others can reproduce behavior.
-* allow YOU to choose for which use cases you prefer bleeding edge over stable releases.
+* allow YOU to choose for which use cases you prefer bleeding edge over stable releases, whether to use which forks and similar
+* allow impure substitutes - eg install Ruby gem mysql but use the system's mysql library - if its not there yet tell the user to install it before any build starts

 How sweet will it smell?
 ========================